top of page

 Our Story

-and works reflect the rich tapestry of American history and Southern heritage.
+The Sisters Godfrey Collection showcases the works of Mary E. Godfrey and Ruth Godfrey Gibson, whose lives reflect the rich tapestry of American history and Southern heritage.
 Rooted in resilience and love, their art celebrates African American culture and rural life, inviting audiences to connect with their profound family story.
+We aim to elevate the visibility of the Collection through reflections and memories that complement the themes found in Mary and Ruth's artwork.
+By exploring how art bridges the personal and the collective, we enrich our understanding of the beauty in everyday life.

-Our mission is to elevate the visibility of the Sisters Godfrey Collection by offering high-quality reproductions, partnering with groups that promote African American and female artists, engaging art educators to integrate their works into educational programs, and connecting with community organizations that bring arts and crafts to diverse audiences.
+Through partnerships with organizations that promote African American and female artists, we engage art educators to integrate their works into educational programs and connect with community organizations that bring arts and crafts to diverse audiences.
+This ensures that the legacy of the Sisters Godfrey continues to inspire today and beyond.

-P. Skinner
+Pamela Skinner

-Founder, Sisters Godfrey Collection
+Founder and Curator, Sisters Godfrey Collection

 Biographies